qsnake/gpaw/doc/manual.rst

 The ``txt`` keyword defaults to the string ``'-'``, which means standard output.
 One can also give a ``file`` object (anything with a ``write`` method will do).
-If a string (different from ``'-'``) is passed to the ``out`` keyword, a file with that name will be opened and used for output.
+If a string (different from ``'-'``) is passed to the ``txt`` keyword, a file with that name will be opened and used for output.
 Use ``txt=None`` to disable all text output.

 .. _manual_parallel_calculations: